-1 week
+MINIMUM LENGTH 1 week

 This elective is aimed at broadening the clerk's knowledge base and clinical skills in pediatric and adolescent medicine.
-This may be done through a variety of instructional methods and require the clerk to be self-directed in regards to learning opportunities.
-If on the wards, Clerks are expected to take responsibility, under supervision, of the day-to-day care of their assigned patients.
-A comprehensive approach will be assessed through these guiding objectives:
+This may be done through a variety of instructional methods and require the clerk to be self-directed in regard to learning opportunities.
+If on the wards, clerks are expected to take responsibility, under supervision, of the day-to-day care of their assigned patients.
+The clerk's approach to pediatric patient health care management will be assessed through these guiding objectives:

-- 1. Obtain a patient-centered history and physical examination on a patient presenting with common pediatric and adolescent disorders/presentations. - 2.
-Develop a differential diagnosis, clinical approach and initial management plan of a patient presenting with common pediatric and adolescent disorders/presentations. - 3.
-Adjust personal communication style to patient and extra professional team needs considering knowledge level, background, culture etc. - 4.
+1. Obtain a patient-centered pediatric history and physical examination on a patient presenting with common pediatric and adolescent disorders/presentations.

+- 2. Develop a differential diagnosis, clinical approach and initial management plan of a patient presenting with common pediatric and adolescent disorders/presentations. - 3.
+Adjust personal communication style to patient and family, as well as extra professional team needs considering knowledge level, background, culture etc. - 4.
 Identify advocacy measures relevant to the health promotion of their patients, families, and communities. - 5.
 Manage workload effectively. - 6.
 Demonstrate self-directed learning utilizing the appropriate resources. - 7.
 Demonstrate professional behavior informed by ethical/legal standards such as: informed consent, confidentiality, capacity, patient autonomy.